-Illustration of excessive PTAL Requirement above the Local available PTAL due to Cumulative Increase in Densities of Applications in the MORA Post Code Area showing the ongoing PTAL linear trend requirement.
+Illustration of excessive PTAL Requirement using the TfL WebCAT analysis above the Local available PTAL due to Cumulative Increase in Densities of Applications in the MORA Post Code Area showing the ongoing PTAL linear trend requirement.

 The population of the MORA Post Code area has increased by approximately 550 since 2015 with absolutely no increase in supporting infrastructure; during which time we have lost two GP surgeries and those patients merged onto remaining GP Lists, resulting in increased delays with existing surgeries for obtaining appointments.